EduardHermann/GMailSender/README.md

 - Double click on the "GMailSender.jar" file.
 - !!!Attention, you need at least Java 1.8 and windows installed on your pc in order to correctly start my program!!!
-- !!!Read the information from the "Info!"
-Button in my program!!!
+- !!!Read the information from the "Info!" button in my program!!!

 ## What I have learned from this project